 Established in 1997, Touro University California offers graduate degrees in osteopathic medicine, pharmacy, physician assistant studies, public health, nursing, and education.
 The mission of Touro University California is to provide graduate and professional educational excellence in the fields of Health Sciences, Public Health and Education.
 The TUC learning experience is student-centered, enriched by focused research and scholarship, and prepares professionals for rewarding lives in service to others both locally and around the globe.
-Touro University California (TUC) is part of the Touro College and University System, which was founded in 1970 as Touro College in New York by Dr. Bernard Lander.
-The Touro College and University System is a network of non-profit institutions of higher and professional education.
+Touro University California (TUC) is part of the Touro College and University System (TCUS), a network of non-profit institutions of higher and professional education, and was founded in 1970 as Touro College in New York by Dr. Bernard Lander.
 Touro College was chartered in 1970 primarily to enrich the Jewish heritage, and to serve the larger American and global community.
 Approximately 18,000 students are currently enrolled across 30 schools in four countries.
 Touro is attuned to the importance of an education that accommodates students from all backgrounds and circumstances, and is one of the largest advanced health care educators in the United States.
 Touro College has branch campuses, locations, and instructional sites in the New York area, as well as branch campuses and programs in Berlin, Jerusalem, and Moscow.
 Touro University California and its branch campus Touro University Nevada, as well as Touro University Worldwide and its Touro College Los Angeles division are separately accredited institutions within the Touro College and University System.